Meimeiainaonao/Dual-Attention-Person-Re-Id/README.md

 Modify and run data/computeOpticalFlow.m with Matlab to generate Optical Flow data.
 Optical Flow data will be generated in the same dir of your datasets. data/iLIDS-VID-OF-HVP for example.

+### Training

+Run this command for training iLIDS-VID.
+To train other datasets, change options -dataset.

+python main.py
+You can change the parameters according to your wish.

+### Model explanation

+Note that inside the model folder there are respectively 2 models. fcn32s.py and model2.py .
+This is because since we require to evaluate dual attention features we perform evaluation of INTER-ATTENTION between the intermediate features collected at the end of the encoder of FCN.